How to handle negative reviews

 If your location is popular and you have pages in social networks, a profile in TripAdvisor, Yelp, Google MyBusiness and similar resources, you're bound to have reviews and comments.
+Working proactively with reviews your restaurant gets on different online platforms can turn one of the best restaurant marketing ideas that you decided to implement.
 Unfortunately, not all of them will be flattering, but the unpleasant ones need your prompt attention.

-Negative feedback can be not only on social networks, so we'll tell you about the other sources of "hooks" from disgruntled guests and competitors.
-We'll teach how to react and respond to them.
+Negative feedback can be not only on social networks, so we'll tell you about the other sources of «hooks» from disgruntled guests and competitors.
+Let's look how you should react and respond to them.

 Be sure to visit city portals and websites with various ratings and writers' reviews.
 They may suggest adding you to a selection of interesting locations, occasionally without your permission.
 It's great to find yourself among the top restaurants or bars with your cuisine or concept, but it's advisable to be aware of when this happens.
 It shouldn't be a surprise to you.